Home Calendar Meeting Members Officers

 MARINE-4-LIFE/INJURED MARINE SUPPORT PROGRAM

-the country where there is no Marine Corps point of contact, the League works directly with M-4-L Headquarters
+The League works very closely with the Marine Corps' M-4-L program, providing mentors nationwide.
+In areas of the country where there is no Marine Corps point of contact, the League works directly with M-4-L Headquarters to provide services to transitioning Marines.

 ANNUAL CONVENTIONS

-members.
-Held in a different city each year, many families attend year after year and particularly enjoy the many
+Members find the State and National Conventions of the League ideal vacation venues for themselves and family members.
+Held in a different city each year, many families attend year after year and particularly enjoy the many planned activities and tours related to these get-togethers.

 Click here for: Marine Corps League Ribbons